Power of co-working

 This is actually where my company, JM2 Webdesigners & Marketing, started and so I have strong feelings to get started here.
 There are a lot of pros (and cons) to this approach.
 This is the lowest cost option as you are already paying for the place that you live and allows for the business to foot some of the expense (seek your accountant's advice on this).
 This is also where many small businesses start as you can do this easily while working at your primary job as when you get home from work you can immediately start on your new small business.

 I would only suggest this option if you have the ability to have one, or more, rooms dedicated to your business venture and are able to stay laser focused and avoid interruptions (laundry, dishes, television, etc.).
 You should keep no personal stuff beyond what you would keep in any standard office.
 You need to be focused and this is a great way of starting and developing your business plan.
 This is a great option if your business can be done completely online or are open to people coming into your house (if your community allows this).
 You can always meet at the local coffee shop (this is what we did) to meet with clients.
-We still go back to the Starbucks in Michigan City Indiana to work to keep in contact with our clients out there.
+We still go back to the Starbucks in Michigan City Alabama to work to keep in contact with our clients out there.

 Co-working